roshanatwaghmore57/Supply-Chain-Performance-Intelligence/README.md

 ## 🎯 Objective

-To analyze supply chain performance using SQL and Power BI and identify suppliers, products, routes, and regions contributing to delivery delays, high transportation costs, and quality issues.
+To analyze supply chain performance using SQL and Power BI and identify products, shipping modes, and regions contributing to delivery delays and operational performance issues.

-> Note: The available dataset version does not contain all fields mentioned in the original project brief, such as supplier-level defect rate and product availability.
-Therefore, the implemented analysis focuses on the fields available in the downloaded dataset.

 ---